agiresearch/AIOS/README.md

 ```
 bash runtime/launch_kernel.sh
 ```
-Then you need to open a new terminal and start the client in AIOS-Agent SDK with the following command.
+Then you need to open a new terminal and start the client with the [AIOS-Agent SDK](https://github.com/agiresearch/Cerebrum.git) with the following command.
 ```
 cd Cerebrum && python example/aios_demo.py
 ```